+- ● What is FGM?

-- - What are the different types of FGM?
+- What are the different types of FGM?

 - What are the impacts of FGM on those who undergo the procedure?

 - Why is FGM practiced?

 35 Same as previous footnote, 230-32.

 The following text is closely adapted with permission from the Population Council.36